-"If left uncorrected, the life expectancy of people with pectus excavatum is nearly ten years lower".
+"If left uncorrected, the life expectancy of people with pectus excavatum is nearly ten years lower.
+"Dr. Klaus Schaarschmidt

-The study concluded that pectoralis excavatum can become significant as you get older, and will shorten lifespan.
+The study concluded that pectus excavatum could become significant as you age and shorten your lifespan.

 The study agrees with the assumption that the pectus excavatum deformity can lower the lifespan.

 THE SEVERITY OF PECTUS EXCAVATUM PLAYS A HUGE ROLE

 Not all severities of pectus excavatum are causing harm.
 Suppose your anterior chest wall malformation is mild.
 In that case, it shouldn't cause problems with the internal structure of your chest and organs.